Printing Terms

 Pulping Wood

-transforming wood, the raw material of most paper, into pulp.
+Transforming wood, the raw material of most paper, into pulp.
 Pulping breaks wood apart, separating the rows of cellulose fibers that are stuck together with lignin.
 These separated fibers will later create the matted web of fibers we know as paper.
-Paper may be made with pulp from just one of the following processes, or by mixing mechanical and chemical pulps. types of pulping techniques see also cellulose fiber, free sheet, ground wood paper, lignin, papermaking q.html
+Paper may be made with pulp from just one of the following processes, or by mixing mechanical and chemical pulps.
+See also cellulose fiber, free sheet, ground wood paper, lignin, papermaking.

 Rag Paper